ibm-cloud-docs/monitoring/api/alert_python.md

 Consider the following information when you create a Python script:

-* You must include the following information: `<SYSDIG-ENDPOINT>`, `<IAM_APIKEY>`, and `<GUID>` These data is required to authenticate the request with the monitoring instance.
+* You must include the following information: `<MONITORING-ENDPOINT>`, `<IAM_APIKEY>`, and `<GUID>` These data is required to authenticate the request with the monitoring instance.
 To get the monitoring instance information, see [Authenticate your user or service ID by using IAM](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-python-client#python-client-iam-auth).

 * You must define the notification channels through which you want to be notified when the alert is triggered.